tom-halpin/pe-dojo-book/content/002c-project-to-product-mindset.md

 I am happy with what we have agreed to focus on as a team.

 In my opinion, this is not primarily a re-tooling exercise, this is about making a cultural pivot.
-Of course that pivot may, in time, need to be supported by tooling.
+Of course that pivot may in time need to be supported by tooling.

 ![](assets/paulo.png)